Addressing work health, safety and wellbeing together will support workers' health and reduce work-related injuries and illness.

 Getting workers back to work supports the approach outlined in Realising the Health Benefits of Work.
 Find out why work plays an important role in any rehabilitation process by watching this film by the The Royal Australasian College of Physicians Position Statement on realising the health benefits of work.

 When an injury does occur there are many different actions you can take.
 Health and wellbeing are one way to encourage better return to work outcomes.
-You can find more information on stay at work: return to work here.
+You can find more information about rehabilitation and return to work on our website.

 Assessing for an integrated approach

 It is important to identify the opportunities within your organisation where you can integrate health and wellbeing into existing systems.